Manual Machining

 planer gage

-A document containing all the instructions necessary to manufacture a part.
+A document containing all instructions necessary to manufacture a part.
 A print includes a part drawing, dimensions, and notes.

 A set of toolholders that uses a master toolholder with a series of rapid, interchangeable toolholders.
 Quick-change tooling increases the speed of production, but operators must check alignment after changing tools.